Agrictechventure68/agri-empower-frontend/learning/tracks/land_animals/sheep_and_goat/overview.md

 ## Overview
 Brief description of importance, uses, and opportunities.

+Sheep and goat farming involves the rearing of small ruminants for meat,
+    milk, skin, and breeding purposes.
+These animals are hardy, adaptable to various environments, and suitable for extensive, semi-intensive, and intensive production systems.
+Sheep and goats play a vital role in household income, food security, and rural livelihoods.

 ## Learning Coverage
 This track follows the Agri_Empower 5-module learning structure:
 1. Production & Farm Management